dbmcclain/Astronomy/README.md

 Mean Siderial Time:
 ```
   lmst0 - siderial time at Greenwich for given epoch.
+          To get the LMST anywhere else, add your longitude to this result.

          (to-hms (unipolar (lmst0 *j2000*))) => (HMS 18 41 50.548)

-  lmst  - siderial time at location longitude, now, or for given epoch.
+  lmst  - siderial time at your observatory longitude, now, or for given epoch.
           I.e., what is on the meridian?

          (to-ra (lmst)) => (RA 7 59 36.19)